rmedina423/create-nice-app/README.md

 ```
 $ create-nice-app
 ```

-### I've found myself spinning up a lot of apps with this set up lately so this is to make it easier.
-I know about create-react-app, and it's cool, but it gives me more than I want and I always find myself needing a node server.
 ---

-##### Create-nice-app spins up a very basic app setup, designed to just work and let you hit the ground running.
+#### Create-nice-app spins up a very basic app setup, designed to just work and let you hit the ground running.
 I'm only imposing a few (😉) of my opinions on you!
 However, it's really easy to swap pieces out so this serves as a nice minimal, modern  fullstack Javascript boilerplate generator.

 ### What you're getting:
 Frontend: